AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-session-data.md

 ```

 ## ROI Masks
-These are all of the segmented masks for cell bodies identified in this session.
+{term}`ROI`s are all of the segmented masks for cell bodies identified in this session.

 ```{code-cell} ipython3
 rois = data_set.get_roi_mask_array()